 If you’re driving to the Bay of Islands and you’d prefer to take the fastest route, stay on the northern motorway (instead of exiting at Orewa).
-By doing this you’ll save up to 25 minutes of travel time and avoid long traffic queues during the busy months.
+By doing this you’ll save about 20-30 minutes of travel time.

-You’ll bypass Orewa and use the Northern Gateway Toll Road through the Johnstones Hill Tunnel.
+You’ll bypass Orewa, Puhoi and Warkworth and use the Northern Gateway Toll Road through the Johnstones Hill Tunnel.
 As it’s a toll road, you’ll be charged to take this route.
 Your car’s registration number is electronically recorded so you’re able to pay online in advance, or within five working days of travelling on the toll road.
 Visit NZTA for more information about the Northern Gateway Toll Road.

 Driving to Russell